Jacobkg/kill_process/README.md

 # KillProcess

-Normally when you want to make sure that a block of code in Ruby does not run longer than a maximum amount of time, you would use `Timeout` from the standard library. http://ruby-doc.org/stdlib-2.3.0/libdoc/timeout/rdoc/Timeout.html.
+Normally when you want to make sure that a block of code in Ruby does not run longer than a maximum amount of time, you would use `Timeout` from the standard library (http://ruby-doc.org/stdlib-2.3.0/libdoc/timeout/rdoc/Timeout.html).
 While this works most of the time, in some edge cases it fails to stop the process.
 See, for example http://www.mikeperham.com/2015/05/08/timeout-rubys-most-dangerous-api/.

 This gem provides a backstop in the case that you absolutely, positvely want your process to die after N seconds have elapsed.
 It is implemented using POSIX advanced realtime timers, in particular `timer_create` (http://man7.org/linux/man-pages/man2/timer_create.2.html) and `timer_settime` (http://man7.org/linux/man-pages/man2/timer_settime.2.html).